 multi-functional graphic editor, which offers a wide range of tools and features.
 It can turn your photo from “okay” to “amazing” and help you with watermarking your pictures.
 You can edit your photo however you like and then create a watermark to protect your image - all in one program.
 There is also an option of batch-watermark your pictures, but you will need create an action first.
 Unfortunately, Photoshop won’t scale down your watermark, so processing several photos of different sizes at once can be complicated.
 The process of creating a watermark in Photoshop is not that difficult, but there won’t be any hints or instructions - you’ll have to figure it out on your own.

-Watermarkly is an online app, which also has a desktop version for Windows and Mac.
-The app is private and safe, so you don’t have to worry about your photos being stored on someone else’s server.
+Watermarkly is an online start-up.
+The web app is private and safe, so you don’t have to worry about your photos being stored on someone else’s server.
 Watermarkly can watermark several pictures at once, while the desk-top version can tackle a larger number of images.
 The app allows you to upload images straight from your computer, Google Drive or Dropbox; this can come in handy, if you travel a lot or store most of your files on these storage clouds.
 The obvious drawback of the online version is that you will need the Internet access.
 Plus if you want to add a logo, you will need to have it as a separate file and upload it from either your computer or storage clouds.

 Hope this post will help you immensely.
-Let us know!
+Let me know!